lbl-srg/obc/specification/source/cdl.rst

 CDL also uses annotations to declare default values for conditionally removable input connectors, see :numref:`sec_con_rem_ins`.

-For reference digital implementations of ASHRAE Guideline 36 sequences any parameters that specify a value for a setting that is not provided in such guideline shall be annotated as in this example:
+For CDL implementations of sources such as ASHRAE Guideline 36, any class, such as a parameter, input or output, that is not provided in the original documentation shall be annotated.
+For classes, the annotation is ``__cdl(ClassInReference=False)`` while for parameter values, the annotation is ``__cdl(ValueInReference=False)``.
+For both, if not specified the default value is ``True``.

+[
+A specification may look like

 .. code-block:: modelica